JacoZwarts/jacozwarts.github.io/_posts/2024-09-26-Hack-The-Box-Attacking-Web-Applications-with-Ffuf.md

 ## Q2: Before you run your page fuzzing scan, you should first run an extension fuzzing scan.
 What are the different extensions accepted by the domains?

-#### Execute the below commands to add the sub domains to /etc/hosts
+#### 1. Add the Subdomains to /etc/hosts: Execute the following commands, replacing {TARGET_IP} with the actual target IP address:
 ```
 sudo sh -c 'echo "{TARGET_IP} acrhive.academy.htb" >> /etc/hosts'
 ```